 Fiscal Best Practices

-- Final Reports & Status Updates on Grants – a reminder that all grants even County 250 Organizing Grants must have a clearly defined deliverable.
+- Final Reports & Status Updates on Grants – a reminder that all grants will require status updates and a final report including financial receipts.
 Call SC250 with questions before applying.
-All grants will require a status update before June 13 each year and/or a final report at the end of the project.
+Per regulations, all grants will require at least a status update before June 13 each year and/or a final report at the end of the project.
+When awarded a grant, SC250 will let you know deadlines for these reports.

 - Zero to $10,000.00